karlaflopezm/Fintech-Project/README.md

 ## 📍 Industry: Finance

 ### ❓ Problem
+In today's fast paced lending markets, competition for market share is strong.
+Technological developments like peer-to-peer lending, apps, DeFi, have lowered entry barriers for new lenders to enter the market.
+As banks / traditional lenders retrench (and traditional credit sources dry up) given increased regulatory pressure, opportunities emerge, but non-traditional players must act fast and offer competitive solutions in a timely manner to maintain market share and increase brand awareness.

 ### 🎯 Goal
 Build a machine learning system that analyzes a user's credit and financial data to: